-Generally speaking, managing a vacation rental in the 2021 rental season should feel a little less daunting than last year.
+Generally speaking, managing a vacation rental in the 2021 rental season should feel a lot less daunting than last year.
 We know more about how the virus spreads and which activities are riskier than others.
-We are familiar with the guidelines put in place by Gov. Baker.
 Our knowledge, in combination with so many of us being vaccinated, will make everyone feel more at ease this summer.

 Also, the US CDC guidelines for cleaning and disinfecting have recently been updated and indicate a belief in a much lower risk of contagion from contaminated surfaces than originally thought.